Using uv? Same names, same extras: `uv add` instead of `pip install`.

 • Token-reduction percentage depends on the tokenizer; reversibility is exact regardless.

 • The benchmarks are the honest numbers.
-Headline ratios (JSON ~49% / code ~53% / prose ~49%, and logs anywhere from ~99% on repetition-heavy logs down to ~30% on high-entropy logs) come from the harness on realistic corpora — see Benchmarks, the source of truth.
+Headline ratios (JSON ~49% / prose ~49%, and logs anywhere from ~99% on repetition-heavy logs down to ~30% on high-entropy logs) come from the harness on realistic corpora — see Benchmarks, the source of truth.
 Eye-popping figures on synthetic, highly-repetitive data are not representative.